brunorijsman/openssl-qkd/doc/security-in-the-classical-internet.md

 Imagine that you use your web browser to connect to your bank's website to transfer some money.
 Some of the main network security challenges in this transaction are:

- 1. _Authentication_: You want to validate (i.e. make sure) that the website that you are connected to is really the bank's website and not some fake website that looks exactly like your bank's website that was created by a criminal to steal your username and password.
+ 1. _Authentication_: You want to validate (i.e. make sure) that the website that you are connected to is really the bank's website and not some fake website that looks exactly like your bank's website but was created by a criminal to steal your username and password.

  2. _Confidentiality_: You want all the traffic between your browser and the bank's website to be encrypted so that it cannot be seen by some malicious snooper in the middle.
 For example you don't want a thief who is on the same public Wifi to steal your username and password.
 Frankly, you don't even want your Internet service provider to know what terms you are searching for on Google.